-If any member of an applicant family has a bad debt or previous balance due to CMHA or any other federally assisted housing program, they are eligible to apply for the wait list.
-The family will be placed on the wait list and will be notified, in writing, of the outstanding debt.
-The family will be removed from the wait list and given 60 days from the day they are pulled to enter into a satisfactory repayment agreement with the entity they owe.
-Upon signing a repayment agreement, the family will be placed back on the wait list with their same date and sequence time.
-If a repayment agreement is not established within 60 calendar days, the application will be withdrawn.
+If any member of an applicant family has a bad debt or previous balance due to CMHA or any other federally assisted housing program, they are eligible to apply for the wait list..
+Once the family reaches the top of the list and is pulled, the family will be given 90 days from the day they are pulled to pay the outstanding debt in full with the entity they owe.
+Upon payment of the debt, the family will be placed back on the wait list with their same date and sequence time.
+If the debt is not paid in full within 90 calendar days, the application will be withdrawn.